wp-plugins/optinmonster/readme.txt

 == Changelog ==

+= 1.0.0.9 =
+* Fixed analytics bug that caused bounce rates to go whacky in GA.
+* Fixed "powered by" link placement when using display effects.
+* Added focus effect for input fields when an optin is loaded.

 = 1.0.0.8 =
 * Clear out global cookie when clearing local cookies.
 * Fixed bug with not loading in IE7-9.